scalablecory/aether/README.md

 # License

-Aether is ©2021 Cory Nelson, under the [GPL version 3](https://www.gnu.org/licenses/gpl-3.0.en.html) or any later version.
+Aether is licensed under the [GPL version 3](https://www.gnu.org/licenses/gpl-3.0.en.html) or any later version.